mulviproulx/J-K-Wedding/README.md

 ### Important notes

-- I reccomend trying to find somewhere to stay north of Seattle, not in the downtown area to save on cost.
+- I recommend trying to find somewhere to stay north of Seattle, not in the downtown area to save on cost.
 Hotels can be expensive.
 Keep an eye on prices and book early!
 - This wedding will be strictly **child-free**
 - Food and alcohol will be provided
 - **Please, no gifts!**